rtlabs-com/p-net/doc/use_with_siematic.rst

 In the top of the inserted box, select "Flasher".
 In the pop up asking for data block, select "Flasher_DB".

 Connect the input on the "Flasher" block by double-clicking it.
-Select "button".
+Select "ButtonIn".
 Similarly connect the output to "LEDout".

 The block "Flasher_DB [DB1]" have been created automatically.
 All the input-,